A Percent Using A Whole Number

 The Role of Technology

 Technology has significantly impacted how percentages are used and calculated.
 Calculators and spreadsheet software have made it easier than ever to perform complex percentage calculations quickly and accurately.
-These tools not only save time but also reduce the likelihood of errors, especially when dealing with large datasets or intricate financial models.
+These tools not only save time but also reduce the likelihood of errors, especially when dealing with large datasets or layered financial models.

 Online calculators and mobile apps dedicated to percentage calculations have also become increasingly popular.
 These tools provide instant results for various percentage-related problems, such as calculating discounts, tips, or interest rates.
 They are particularly useful for everyday situations where quick calculations are needed.